vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

     Switching to isolated margin mode will be rejected if the party does not have enough asset in the general account(<a name="0019-MCAL-066" href="#0019-MCAL-066">0019-MCAL-066</a>)

+**When party has a position and a order which does not offset the position:**

 - When the party places a new short order of `10` with price `15910` which does not offset the existing position, and the market is in continuous trading.

     The margin account should have additional amount `limit price x size x margin factor = 15910 x 10 x 0.9 = 143190` transferred into "order margin" account if the party has enough asset in the general account(<a name="0019-MCAL-034" href="#0019-MCAL-034">0019-MCAL-034</a>)